akb89/pyfn/experiments/xp_045/README.md

 # XP\#045

-With a batch size of 40,000
+With a batch size of 40,000 on FATERMIND 10 threads

 ROFAMES on FN 1.5 FT + EX with MXPOST + MST and GOLD frames